 It is a common practice with people like Tommy Mello, the owner of A1 Garage, also being responsible for the budget in the early stages of his entrepreneurship.

-The good thing is that there are many financial software available that can help you manage your money, which will ultimately help you make better business decisions when running a startup on a budget.
+The good thing is that there are many types of financial software available that can help you manage your money, ultimately helping you make better business decisions when running a startup on a budget.
 Many of them have useful features such as invoicing, payments and receipts, expenses, taxes, payroll, reporting, and so on.
+Some of them you may even have experience with.
+For instance, the very same software you use to file your personal tax forms for free can also be used to report—and pay taxes on—your business revenue depending on the structure.

 2. Startup on a Budget Tip #2: Location